 The ARE-Nrf2 Luciferase Test is suitable for testing multi-constituent substances and mixtures and is more likely to predict low to moderate skin sensitization potential as opposed to high skin sensitization potential.
 This assay also should be used in conjunction with additional assays to confidently determine a substance’s safety and skin sensitization potential.

-CPT is a state-of-the-art testing facility, including laboratories that specialize in Analytical, Clinical, and In-Vitro Toxicology testing.
+CPTSM is a state-of-the-art testing facility, including laboratories that specialize in Analytical, Clinical, and In-Vitro Toxicology testing.
 Our entire testing facility is at your disposal for evaluating skin sensitization potential.

 In our highly experienced and specialized departments, we test a wide range of articles including pharmaceuticals, raw materials, cosmetic and personal care products.
 Our experts offer our clients guidance on the best testing strategies to ensure consumer safety and satisfaction as well as regulatory compliance.

 In response to the multifaceted nature of safety testing, we are proud to provide our clients with support that can be tailored to meet your individual and evolving needs.
 The product(s) under evaluation and desired claims will determine which department(s) ultimately assist your product testing endeavors.
-Our clients typically take advantage of the diverse expertise that CPT offers by calling upon our specialists from a variety of departments, including:
+Our clients typically take advantage of the diverse expertise that CPTSM offers by calling upon our specialists from a variety of departments, including:

 - In-Vitro Safety – We offer alternative testing methods to meet the needs of the various industries when it comes to non-animal or animal-tree toxicology evaluations.